 Appointment, Tenure and Removal

-Recently, the apex court has agreed to hear a Public Interest Litigation concerning the construction of a three-member collegium comprising of Prime Minister, Opposition Leader and Chief Justice of India for the appointment of Election Commissioners and Chief Election Commissioner.
-The Public Interest Litigation also demands an independent secretariat for the same.
+Recently, the apex court has agreed to hear a Public Interest Litigation concerning the construction of a three-member collegium comprising the Prime Minister, the Opposition Leader and the Chief Justice of India for the appointment of Election Commissioners and Chief Election Commissioner.
+Public Interest Litigation also demands an independent secretariat for the same.